sergey-nechaev/devdocs/comp-mgr/prereq/prereq_cron.md

   - Upgrade
 ---

-To enable us to update or upgrade your system, you must configure two cron jobs.
+To enable us to update or upgrade your system, you must have two cron jobs.
 Each cron job should run every minute.

 The cron jobs schedule tasks for the Setup Wizard and for the updater application.
 These applications work together to install, update, and upgrade the Magento application and components.

-Enable the cron jobs as [crontabs](http://ss64.com/bash/crontab.html){:target="_blank"} for the [Magento file system owner]({{ page.baseurl }}/install-gde/prereq/file-sys-perms-over.html) because that user runs the updater application for the Web Setup Wizard.
+{% include config/setup-cron_2.2_about.md %}

-{% include config/setup-cron.md %}
+{% include config/setup-cron_2.2_how-to.md %}

+For more information about cron, including how to remove a crontab and run cron from the command line, see [Configure and run cron]({{ page.baseurl }}/config-guide/cli/config-cli-subcommands-cron.html).